 Go Big with Giant Lollipops

-If candy land is what you’re going for, then go big!
+If candy land is what you’re going for, then go big with some giant candy decorations!
 Find giant lollipops to decorate the cake table with and fill large glassware with different kinds of colored candy.
 Go for height so the kids will be in awe of the magnitude of the décor.

 Make great, colorful cookie piles, and stack macaroons and cupcakes on cake stands of differing heights.
 Just don’t forget to sprinkle some candy on top of each dessert!
 Kids will always be impressed to see that much candy all in one place.
 (Just don’t tell their parents!)

 Candy necklaces and bracelets aren’t just great candy party decorations you can wear – they also add a slightly retro vibe to your kids’ event.
 These colorful, deliciously crunchy pieces of “jewelry” can be worn for candy-themed tea parties, or even just alongside friendship bracelets for a girl’s birthday.
 Bonus points if you set up a make-your-own-candy-bracelet station!

 Take Them to the Clouds with Cotton Candy

 For that unicorn-like, dreamy candy land theme, you need cotton candy — and lots of it.
 Use this sugary treat as an inspiration to make giant cones that you can use to decorate the ceiling.
 Use a color that continues the theme, like pinks and greens for a springtime party.